AdguardTeam/Scriptlets/wiki/about-scriptlets.md

 ```
     example.org#%#//scriptlet('prevent-window-open', , , 'trueFunc')
 ```
-6. Prevent all `window.open` and add 'propName'=noopFunc as a property of window.open if website checks it:
+6. Prevent all `window.open` and returns callback which returns object with property 'propName'=noopFunc as a property of window.open if website checks it:
 ```
-    example.org#%#//scriptlet('prevent-window-open', '1', , '[propName]=noopFunc')
+    example.org#%#//scriptlet('prevent-window-open', '1', , '{propName=noopFunc}')
 ```
 [Scriptlet source](../src/scriptlets/prevent-window-open.js)
 * * *